OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/02-Testing_for_Bypassing_Authorization_Schema.md

 - Access resources that should be accessible only to a higher role user.
 - Operate functions on resources that should be operative only by a user that holds a higher or specific role identity.

-#### How to Test
+#### Testing scheme

 The process of testing for bypass authorization scheme follows:

 1. For each role, register a user.
-2. Generate and keep the session tokens by authenticating to the application (one session token for each role).
+2. Generate and keep two different session tokens by authenticating (one session token for each user).
 3. For every request, change the session token from the original token to another role session token and diagnose the responses for each token.
 4. An application will be considered vulnerable if the responses are the same, contain the same private data, or indicate successful operations on other user resources or data.